Theo824/Solar-Charger/README.md

 Designed and built a solar panel-powered constant current charger for NiMH or NiCD batteries, as well as an iPhone, which can function as a power bank or be used in other devices.

+The voltages are adjustable to accommodate any battery, and the solar panels are detachable through screw connectors.

 Conceived the design concept centred around only two transistors.
 Researched the iPhone charging handshake protocol, modified the circuit in NI Multisim to correct functionality, and integrated it onto a 2-layer PCB using KiCad.